 The DSA of Greater Charlotte offers a variety of program options for individuals with Ds, their families and the community-at-large in an effort educate, empower and advocate for acceptance and inclusion.

-If you have received prenatal tests that suggest or confirm Down syndrome or discover your child has Down syndrome, we are here for you – with accurate, up-to-date information and the opportunity to speak with a parent mentor through our Parents’ First Call Program.
+If you have received prenatal or postnatal tests that suggest or confirm Down syndrome or discover your child has Down syndrome, we are here for you – with accurate, up-to-date information and the opportunity to speak with a parent mentor through our Parents’ First Call Program.

 We have a number of support groups within and outside of our organization.
 These groups support families of individuals with Down syndrome from birth through adulthood.
 Family outings include play dates, social clubs, sibling support, mom’s nights out, educational and therapeutic-based activities.